-These provisions do not apply for the dividends paid by a Romanian legal person to another Romanian legal person if certain cumulative conditions provided by the Fiscal Code are met by each of the Romanian legal persons.
+These provisions do not apply for the dividends paid by a Romanian legal person to another Romanian legal person if the beneficiary of the dividends holds at least 10% of the participation titles/shares of the legal person paying the dividends and has done for a full year until and including the date of payment of dividends.

 Non-resident entities are subject to a 16% withholding tax (subject to there being no overriding legislation and no overriding provisions in applicable double tax treaties) on certain types of income derived from Romania, such as: capital gains, interest and royalties, dividends, commissions, income services (irrespective of where the services are performed only a few exceptions are provided for by the law) and income derived by non-residents from either the liquidation or the dissolution without liquidation of a Romanian legal entity.
-The withholding tax rate applicable for income derived from dividends is of 10%.
+The withholding tax rate applicable for income derived from dividends is of 5%, while for certain other income derived by non-resident individuals, as of January 1, 2018, the applicable withholding tax rate is 10%.